openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_set_extensions.rst

  * Multiply-Accumulate extensions, see :ref:`pulp_multiply_accumulate`.
  * Optional support for Hardware Loops, see :ref:`pulp_simd`.

+To use such instructions, you need to compile your SW with the PULP GCC compiler.

 .. _pulp_load_store:

 Post-Incrementing Load & Store Instructions